httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 The term "non-HTTP APIs" refers to non-HTTP mechanisms used to set and retrieve cookies, such as a web browser API that exposes cookies to scripts.

+The term "top-level navigation" refers to a navigation of a top-level traversable.

 # Overview

 This section outlines a way for an origin server to send state information to a